kvarun13/M3_Car_Wipersystem/1_Requirements/README.md

 * For installation of STM32CubeIDE refer Youtube
 * Note : As this microcontroller has many advanced features and the main aim of this project is to get all basic insights, during the driver development only the required functionalities are added and other advanced functionality is not added.
 I may update the driver and other functionality in the future.

-# Overview of STM32F407VGT6 Microcontroller
+# Overview of STM32F407VGT6 Microcontroller:
 The STM32F407 Discovery board uses STM32F407VGT6 Microcontroller which has ARM Cortex-M4F Processor, which is capable of running upto 168Mhz.
 This MCU has many peripherals such as GPIO ports, TIMERS, ADCs, DACs, Flash Memory, SRAM, SPI, UART ect.
 The processor and peripherals talk via BUS-Interface.
 There are three busses available

 I-BUS (Instruction Bus)